-Thong Q. Le serves as Chief Executive Officer (CEO) of Accelerator Corporation.
-With more than 20 years of experience in identifying, investing, managing, and successfully exiting numerous seed and early-stage investments, Mr. Le is positioned to grow and expand the Accelerator investment model.
-He currently serves as CEO and Director of Acylin Therapeutics and all Accelerator IV portfolio companies, which currently includes Lodo Therapeutics and Petra Pharma.
-He also serves as a director of AgTech Accelerator, an investment vehicle focused on the development of next-generation agriculture companies.
+Thong Le joined Accelerator Corp. as its chief executive officer in 2013.
+He has spent the past 20 years identifying, funding, managing, and successfully exiting numerous seed- and early-stage investments.
+Thong is positioned to grow and expand the Accelerator’s investment model.
+He serves as Chief Executive Officer and Director of Acylin Therapeutics and all Accelerator IV portfolio companies, which includes Lodo Therapeutics and Petra Pharma.
+Thong also serves as a director of AgTech Accelerator, an investment vehicle focused on the development of next-generation agriculture companies.

-Prior to becoming CEO at Accelerator, Mr. Le served as a Managing Director at WRF Capital, the venture capital investment arm of Washington Research Foundation in Seattle, WA.
-During his 13-year tenure at WRF Capital, Mr. Le played a significant role in the early sourcing, financing, and development of numerous start-up companies, including Alder Biopharmaceuticals (NASDAQ: ALDR), Corus Pharma (acquired by Gilead Sciences), Halosource (LSE: HALO.L), Hyperion Therapeutics (Nasdaq: HPTX), Lumera (NasdaqNM: LMRA), Performant (acquired by Mercury Interactive), Pathway Medical Technologies (acquired by MEDRAD), and VLST (asset acquisition by major international pharmaceutical company).
-He also led WRF Capital’s investments in Accelerator, AnswerDash, ARZEDA, Cardeas Pharma, Resolve Therapeutics, and Uptake Medical, all companies where he was actively involved in establishing as a founding or early investor.
+Previously, Thong served as a managing director at WRF Capital, the venture capital investment arm of Washington Research Foundation.
+During a 13-year tenure at WRF Capital, Thong played a significant role in the early sourcing, financing, and development of numerous start-up companies, including Alder Biopharmaceuticals, Inc. (NASDAQ: ALDR), Corus Pharma, Inc. (acquired by Gilead Sciences), Halosource (LSE: HALO.L), Hyperion Therapeutics, Inc. (Nasdaq: HPTX), Lumera Corp.
+(NasdaqNM: LMRA), Performant, Inc. (acquired by Mercury Interactive), Pathway Medical Technologies (acquired by MEDRAD) and VLST Corp. (asset acquisition by major international pharmaceutical company).
+Thong also led WRF Capital’s investments in Accelerator Corp., AnswerDash, ARZEDA Corp., Cardeas Pharma Corp., Resolve Therapeutics, LLC and Uptake Medical.
+He was actively involved in establishing each of these companies as a founding or early investor.

-Prior to joining WRF Capital, Mr. Le was the founder, president and CEO of MiniMeals, Inc. and a consultant for Capital Management Consulting, Inc. Earlier, he was at Raymond James & Associates, Singer & Xenos Investment Management Company and Capital Management Group LLC, a private investment firm specializing in biomedical ventures.
+Thong founded MiniMeals, Inc., serving from 1998 to 2000 as President and Chief Executive Officer.
+He is a former consultant for Capital Management Consulting and also held positions at Raymond James & Associates, Singer & Xenos Investment Management Company and Capital Management Group LLC, a private investment firm specializing in biomedical ventures.

-Mr. Le completed post-graduate studies at the Templeton College of Oxford University and earned a bachelor of arts cum laude in government from Harvard University.
+Thong completed post-graduate studies at the Templeton College at Oxford University after earning a B.A. in government from Harvard University.
 He currently serves on the executive boards of the Evergreen Venture Capital Association (EVCA), Life Science Washington, and the Washington Global Health Fund.
-He was previously named one of the region’s “40 Under 40” by the Puget Sound Business Journal.
+Thong was named one of the “40 Under 40” by the Puget Sound Business Journal.